remysedlak/Engine3D/README.md

 # Glossary

 ### Vector
-- In mathematics and physics, vector is a term that refers to quantities that cannot be expressed by a single number, or to elements of some vector spaces.
+In mathematics and physics, vector is a term that refers to quantities that cannot be expressed by a single number, or to elements of some vector spaces.
 - They have to be expressed by both magnitude and direction.

--
+### Matrix multiplication
+In mathematics, specifically in linear algebra, matrix multiplication is a binary operation that produces a matrix from two matrices.
+- For matrix multiplication, the number of columns in the first matrix must be equal to the number of rows in the second matrix.

 ### Normalizing a vector
 To normalize a vector means to scale it so that its magnitude (length) becomes 1 while maintaining its direction.
 (Think about the cube's 3D coordinates)